Useful Links and Resources

 - Last but not least, there is an accessible peak and an accessible spectrum (frequency) analysis vst tools you can use in reaper.

-The RWP (Reapers Without Peepers) Mailing List is a very helpful list for those learning or using Reaper, and accessibility options on either the Windows or Mac platforms.
-For further information and details on subscribing, visit [http://bluegrasspals.com/mailman/listinfo/rwp)
+The RWP (Reapers Without Peepers) group which also functions as a mailing list, is a very helpful forum for those learning or using Reaper, and for discussing accessibility options on either the Windows or Mac platforms.
+For further information and details on subscribing, visit https://groups.io/g/rwp

 WhatsApp Reaper Access Group